Monte9/ReactNative-4-Days/README.md

 1. Xcode: Get Xcode from the [App Store here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)
 2. node.js:

     - If you're using OS X or Windows, the best way to install Node.js is to use one of the installers from the Node.js [download page here](https://nodejs.org/en/download/).
-[Read more..](https://docs.npmjs.com/getting-started/installing-node)
--Or install npm via homebrew like so: `brew install node`
+    - Or install npm via homebrew like so: `brew install node`

 3. React Native command line tool: `npm install -g react-native-cli`
 4. Watchman: `brew install watchman`
 5. Finally create a new React Native app: `react-native init ReactNative4Days`